USCiLab/cereal/_includes/serialization_functions.markdown

 `serialize` and `load`-`save` pair.  cereal is unable to disambiguate which it should call and thus gives a compile time static assertion.

-Even if `serialize` was made `private` in `MyBase`, cereal would still have access to it from `MyDerived` because of the friend declaration to `cereal::access`, resulting in the same error.
+Even if `serialize` was made `private` in the base class, cereal may still have access to it from the derived class because of a friend declaration to `cereal::access`, resulting in the same error.
 The solution to this error is to provide an explicit disambiguation for cereal:

 ```{cpp}